A year ago.

 Before the year is out, we hope to complete this wall with our custom “McGowan Adventures” map, by collaging it with framed prints of our favorite travel photos.

 This is now not just a space where people lazily land… this is a space where our family LIVES.
 It’s where we relax and unwind.
 It’s where we read.
 It’s where we entertain friends sprawled all over on barstools and couches and the lovely little storage bench that Mack built.
 It’s beautiful and we love it.
+You can also check this useful reference if you need more storage space to store your valuable items.

 This was our kitchen, a year ago… also known as the absolute bane of Mack’s existence: